techidaily/site-extra-lessons/source/_posts/essential-tips-for-choosing-tiktok-screenshots.md

 ![tiktoks with backgrounds](https://images.wondershare.com/filmora/article-images/2023/02/website-for-tiktok-backgrounds-3.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/UUPt2zKtJ5k?si=LLHdsFDLzVByJsKj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Other than this, likes and views are also displayed, which shows the high efficiency of a video.
 It also offers you to share **free TikTok BG videos** on several social media platforms like WhatsApp, Facebook, and more.
 Analyzing the length and sound of a video is also possible with this site.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/KKFdFHaVIJg?si=x2vLw7ty3FtHX-9T" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\.
 [Canva](https://www.canva.com/tiktok-videos/templates/)